StepaSH17/cs131_notes_dev/_chapters/videos/motion.md

  \Sigma I_yI_t\\
  \end{bmatrix}
  $$
- However, we can leverage the assumption of spatial coherence that states neighboring pixels move similarly so it can be assumed  u, v values for a pixel should be identical to u,v values of its neighboring pixels to obtain additional equations to solve for u, v.
-This is discussed later.

  The dimensions of resulting matrix are (2 x 2) x (2 x 1) = 2 x 1, exactly what we wanted.
- Note a constraint of the brightness constancy assumption is that the component of the flow perpendicular to the gradient, which is parallel to the edge, cannot be measured because equation is underdetermined.

  Some requirements for implementing Lucas-Kanade:
- This can be more easily seen via the diagram below and the following analysis considering:
- - If (u, v) satisfies the equation above from brightness constancy assumption, then \\( \nabla I \cdot \begin{bmatrix} u & v \end{bmatrix}^T + I_t = 0 \\)
- - Choose (u', v') is perpendicular to gradient of I, then \\( \nabla I \cdot \begin{bmatrix} u' & v' \end{bmatrix}^T = 0 \\)
- - Summing the two equations above yield: \\( \nabla I \cdot \begin{bmatrix} u+u' & v+v' \end{bmatrix}^T + I_t = 0 \\) demonstrating (u+u', v+v') also satisfies the equation above regardless of what (u', v') actually are as long as (u', v') are parallel to edge.

  - \\( A^TA \\) should be invertible
  - \\( A^TA \\) should be large enough to minimize noise (e.g. eigenvalues \\( \lambda_1 \\) and \\( \lambda_2 \\) should be not too small